InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## StreamOrderbooks

-Stream orderbook updates for an array of derivative markets
+Stream orderbook updates for an array of derivative markets.

 ### Request Parameters